immorello/FerrumDB/README.md

 ## Development Approach

-The ideas, architecture, and design decisions behind FerrumDB are my own.
-I used AI (Claude) to speed up the code-writing process and catch implementation issues early.
-All design choices, supervision of the implementation, and review of correctness are mine.
+FerrumDB is developed with assistance from Claude.
+The architecture, design decisions, and direction are mine — Claude accelerated the implementation and helped catch issues early.
+This is stated openly because it reflects how the project was actually built.

 ---